CREPE MYRTLE FACTS & FICTION

 FALSE: It is not necessary with the newer selections to remove old blooms before they go to seed to produce new flowers.
 Re-current flowering is one of the benefits achieved with new selections and they are free flowering through out the summer.

-Join us as we celebrate this local favorite this weekend at our 32 annual CREPE MYRTLE FEST.
+Join us as we celebrate this local favorite this weekend at our 37th annual Crepe Myrtle Fest, July 19-21.